bharattraj/My_Resume/README.md

 # My_Resume
-This is my resume developed using mostly HTML and CSS.
+This is my resume developed using mostly HTML and internal and inline CSS only.